vscode-reborn-ai/vscode-reborn-ai/README.md

 Gencay has since released a *new* extension, "ChatGPT: Genie AI", that is a continuation of his work: <https://github.com/ai-genie/chatgpt-vscode>.

-How these extensions differ is that Genie AI is a proprietary extension, and "reborn" is an open-source extension.
+How these extensions differ is that Genie AI is a proprietary extension, and VSCode Reborn AI is an open-source extension.

 ## Local LLMs and Proxies